Last updated on 19 October 2020

 - Stress echocardiogram – It is similar to the trans-thoracic echocardiogram, except that in addition, the doctor will repeat the scan after the heart has been adequately stressed (induced by treadmill exercise or medication).
 This is more sensitive and precise than a normal ECG treadmill, and has a unique ability to pick out additional problems such as heart valve dysfunction during stress

-Your doctor will check the results and recommend appropriate treatment if they find evidence of heart damage, heart defects or valve problems.
+Your doctor will review the results and recommend appropriate treatment if they find evidence of heart damage, heart defects or valve problems.

 CT scan of the heart

 A computer tomography (CT) scan of the heart uses information from multiple x-rays obtained rapidly to produce a 3D image of the heart.
-Coronary CT angiograms are just one type of CT scan to check for problems with the heart.
-Others include:
+Coronary CT angiograms are a special type of CT scan that can look for problems with the heart.

-It’s quick and easy for your doctor to perform and you won’t need to make any special preparations.
-It checks for ‘hardened’ plaques (build-up of calcium and cholesterol) that can crack and create a blood clot blocking the artery.
+A Coronary Calcium Scan, is a plain CT scan of the heart without the use of contrast (a liquid used in CT scans to increase the visibility of internal tissues in the body).
+A Coronary Calcium Scan is quick and easy to perform and you won’t need to make any special preparations.
+It checks for ‘hardened’ build-up of calcium and cholesterol that can crack and create a blood clot which can cause a heart attack.
 If you’re at risk of a heart attack, this test will go some way towards evaluating that risk.
 Based on the results, your doctor might recommend a more detailed test, or suggest changes to your lifestyle (eg. medication, diet and exercise).

 Coronary calcium scan results

-The results of the coronary calcium scan are usually given as a number called an Agatston score, which reflects the total area of calcium deposits and the density of the calcium.
-The scores are interpreted as follows:
+The results of the coronary calcium scan are usually given as a number called an Agatston score, which reflects the total volume of calcium deposits.
+The scores are interpreted as follows and is dependent on the age of the patient.
+But in general, the scores are interpreted as follows:

 - 0: No calcium is seen in the heart, suggesting a low chance of developing a heart attack in the future